DavidWells/davidwells.io-v1/content/blog/2012-03-25-how-to-recover-your-wordpress-site-after-a-plugin-install-goes-wrong.md

 <div class="StepImage"> <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/legacy/2012/03/media_1332715123808.png"/></div>
 </div>
 <div class="LessonStep top">
-<h3 class="StepTitle">Step 2 - Download the older version of the plugin and upload it to your wp-content/plugins folder, then activate it</h3>
+<h3>Step 2 - Download the older version of the plugin and upload it to your wp-content/plugins folder, then activate it</h3>
 <div class="StepInstructions">

 Once you upload the older version of the plugin back to your site, you can simply head into the plugins settings inside of wordpress and activate the older version.